 According to the National Highway Safety Transportation Administration, there were 89,000 motorcyclists injured in 2017 and another 5,172 killed.
 The agency said in its Traffic Safety Report for 2017 that per vehicle mile traveled, motorcyclists, are about 27 times more likely than passenger car occupants to die in a traffic crash.

 The great majority of motorcycle accidents occur as a result of collisions with cars and trucks.
 There are several types of these accidents, many of which are caused by driver negligence on the part of the truck or automobile driver:

 These are just some of the types of motorcycle accidents that happen.
 It may seem unfair, but as a biker or a motorcycle enthusiast, it’s often on you to raise awareness of motorcycle safety and to make people more aware of your presence on the road.
 One accident is one too many.

 Approximately 35% of all motorcycle accidents result in major impacts on the chin-bar region of the face.
 Motorcycle collisions can result in many serious injuries, including:

 As a rider, there are many things you can do to limit your accident risk and protect yourself on the road.
 However, avoiding these accidents is not always a possibility.
 Perhaps a large pothole in the road caused you to lose control and crash your bike into a barrier, or you hit a telephone pole while swerving to avoid a reckless driver.

-As Miami-Dade County motorcycle injury attorney, Sean M. Cleary represents bikers who were injured while riding on Interstate 95.
+As a Miami-Dade County motorcycle injury attorney, Sean M. Cleary represents bikers who were injured while riding on Interstate 95.
 I-95 is highly trafficked and poorly maintained.